dkpavlov/20200407-shouty.java/Tasks.md

 #### The feature file contains scenarios made up of steps.
 Each step causes Cucumber to look for a Java step definition to run.
 How does Cucumber decide which step definition to run for each step?

-Using annotation (cucumber.api.java.en.*) in the shouty.ShoutSteps file
+Using annotation (cucumber.api.java.en.*) in the shouty.ShoutSteps file; based on the text (name) of the step

 #### And how does Cucumber decide which scenarios to run?

-All scenarios in the .feature file
+All scenarios in the .feature file; Based on the scenario key word

 ## Page 2